Automattic/jetpack/readme.txt

 * Infinite Scroll: change button text on taxonomy page. #6584
 * Infinite Scroll: add a new filter to short-circuit the `is_last_batch()` method. #6731
 * Internationalization: remove custom Slovakian language files and rely on WordPress.org's language packs instead.
 Kudos to the Slovakian translation team! #6777
+* Open Graph: make sure transients are used to save image IDs. #6632
 * Photon: add new filter to allow running Photon in wp-admin as well. #6702
 * Widgets: allow the use of full URLs in the Social Media Icons widget. #6508
 * Widgets: allow links to open in a new window when adding custom links in the Milestone widget. #6778